 What we don’t: Decidedly casual and pricey for a synthetic piece.

 Similar to Canada Goose, Fjallraven makes good-looking outdoor gear that toes the line between casual and performance (at least casual levels of performance).
-The Nuuk Parka is a durable piece that offers solid warmth and weather resistance with thick (250g) Supreme Microloft synthetic insulation, a water- and windproof outer shell, and clean lines representative of the company’s Scandinavian heritage.
-You also get a well-rounded assortment of storage and features, including a fleece-lined and fur-brimmed detachable hood, a whopping 10 total pockets, and ribbed knitting at the neck to seal out drafts.
-All in all, it’s a refined, weather-ready winter parka with a high attention to detail.
+The Nuuk Parka is a durable piece that offers excellent warmth and weather resistance with thick (250g) Supreme Microloft synthetic insulation, a water- and windproof outer shell, and clean lines representative of the company’s Scandinavian heritage.
+You also get a well-rounded assortment of storage and features, including a fleece-lined and fur-brimmed detachable hood, a whopping 11 total pockets, and ribbed knitting at the neck to seal out drafts.
+All in all, this is a refined, weather-ready winter parka with a high attention to detail.

 If you like Fjallraven’s styling (we do) and don’t need the low weight or packability of down insulation, the Nuuk Parka is a fine option.
 That said, it’s too heavy and bulky to bring into the backcountry and lacks the lofty, cozy feel of down-stuffed alternatives like the Patagonia Down With It above.
 And for $500, the Nuuk doesn’t strike us as a particularly great value, costing considerably more than most other synthetic options (their Kiruna Padded Parka is cheaper at $350 but less warm and feature-rich).
-That said, the fashionable build and well-appointed design set the Nuuk apart from the rest of the market, earning it a spot on our list.
-And if you prefer down insulation, the Singi Down Jacket has a similar design but uses 8.5 ounces of 600-fill-power down for $100 more.
+That said, the fashionable build and well-appointed design set the Nuuk apart from the rest of the market, and it definitely earned its chops in some serious weather during our testing.

 See the Fjallraven Nuuk Parka